RushikeshKasture/ecommerce-app/README.md

 This repository contains a Next.js 14 application that serves as a frontend for an e-commerce platform.
 The app utilizes GraphQL for queries and Apollo Client.
 It is deployed on Vercel and fetches data from the default Saleor storefront.

+## Project Structure

+- **Product Listing Page**: Displays a list of products with basic information like name, price, and thumbnail.
+- **Product Details Page**: Displays detailed information about a single product, including a larger image, description, and additional specifications.

 ## Features

 - Contains Product Listing Page and Product Details Page